Ankit-Meena07/ChatterBox/README.md

 ### Extra Features:
 * * *
-- Rich text Editor
+- Rich text Editor.
 - Can make text Bold, Italic, Strikethrough etc.
 - Send message in a formatted way using Lists
-- Can share links and Images
+- Can share links and Images.

 ### Prerequisites:
 * * *